 Blair McPherson was Director of Community Services at Lancashire County Council.
 He has worked as a Deputy Director in social services and as a senior manager in a large Housing Association.
 He has been a member of the Professional Executive Committee of three Primary Care Trusts and works closely with a range of organisations in the voluntary, community and not for profit sector.
 His management career started in Birmingham City Council where he acquired his passion for equality and diversity and his recognition of the need for high quality management.
-He is a regular contributor to the professional press with over 100 articles published.
-He is author of three books An Elephant in the Room: An Equality and Diversity Manual, UnLearning Management: Short stories on modern management and People Management in a Harsh Financial Climate.
-In November 2010 his new book Equipping Mangers for an Uncertain Future will be published by www.russellhouse.co.uk
+He is a regular contributor to the professional press with over 500 articles published.
+He is author of four books An Elephant in the Room: An Equality and Diversity Manual, UnLearning Management: Short stories on modern management , People Management in a Harsh Financial Climate and Equipping Mangers for an Uncertain Future published by www.russellhouse.co.uk

 Through a series of mergers and takeovers the NHS will create chains of hospitals in an attempt to tackle its deep financial problems.
 The proposal has prompted fears that it will lead to the rundown or closure of small local hospitals despite their popularity with local communities.
 Research in other areas has produced evidence that mergers and takeovers rarely deliver the expected benefits and it takes organizations on average two years to recover from the upheaval.
 What’s more the motives of key plays in supporting mergers can be as much to do with professional egos and self interest as efficiency and a better service to the patient.

 Comment on: There's potential to share learning from vets

 I have two dogs.
 I get a very good service from my vet including same day appointments and a night time call out if I feel it is necessary.
 It is also very expensive.
 Neither dog is insuranceable due to age or health problems, medication is expensive ,one dog being on a repeat prescrtion which requires a consultation every three months.
 I can afford it but many can not.